Cultural impact of Whitney Houston: Death news coverage

 A "We miss you" message displayed for Houston at the Los Angeles Theatre following her death, February 11, 2012.

 When Houston died at the age of 48 on the eve of the 2012 Grammy Awards, the global media gave extensive news coverage for weeks.

 ABC, CBS, NBC, CNN, MSNBC, Fox News, BBC News, and Sky News interrupted their programming to cover Houston's death, featuring interviews with those who knew her.
 Saturday Night Live displayed a photo of a smiling Houston from her 1996 appearance.
 MTV and VH1 aired many of her classic videos with news segments and celebrity reactions.
 Her memorial service was televised globally.

 At the 54th Grammy Awards, the anticipation for the show's tributes to Houston greatly helped increased the ratings, which became the second highest in its history with 39.9 million viewers (trailing only behind the 1984 Grammys with 51.67 million viewers).
 The rating was 50% higher than in 2011.
 This remains the highest-rated Grammy telecast on 21st-century U.S. television.

 Coverage of Houston's death was ranked as the most memorable entertainment event in television history by a study from Sony Electronics and Nielsen Media Research.
-The first hour after the news of her death saw 2,481,652 Twitter posts (18% of all tweets) and all of the trending topics mentioned Houston, making it the most-tweeted breaking-news event in the history of Twitter at the time.
-Within 24 hours it had reached 35 million tweets.
+The first hour after the news of her death saw 2,481,652 X (formerly Twitter) posts (18% of all tweets) and all of the trending topics mentioned Houston.
+Within 24 hours it had reached 35 million tweets (52 million in 2026), making it the most-tweeted breaking-news event in the history of X (formerly Twitter).
 Her death also brought 1,532,302 hits per hour to her Wikipedia article, the highest peak traffic on any article since at least January 2010.
 Houston topped the list of Google searches in 2012, both globally and in the United States, according to Google's Annual Zeitgeist most-popular searches list.

+Houston's funeral was televised and reportedly drew millions.
+It was reported by Adweek that Houston's funeral was viewed by over nine million viewers across all cable news networks in the US alone.
+Because Saturday viewerships are "usually slow", Houston's funeral set records for Saturday cable TV viewership.

+According to CNN stats, the funeral was watched by over 5.4 million viewers on the channel.
+1.42 and 1.38 million viewers respectively watched the proceedings on HLN and Fox News, while over 709,000 viewers watched on MSNBC.

+The funeral was also streamed on the Associated Press, which reported that the live stream accumulated 7.3 million streams and had two million unique visitors during the funeral, surpassing the all-time AP Live streams from the British royal wedding of Prince William and Kate Middleton.

 The death of Houston and Brown's only child, Bobbi Kristina Brown, 3 years later in 2015, was also covered internationally.